Grays Athletic F.C.: Ground

 The club initially played at the Hoppit Ground in Little Thurrock.
 In 1906 they moved to the New Recreation Ground, playing there until 2010.
 After the ground was sold to developers, the club groundshared with East Thurrock United at their Rookery Hill ground in Corringham.

 During the 2012–13 season the club played at Rush Green Stadium in Rush Green, sharing the ground with West Ham United's reserves who played in the Professional Development League.
 The following season, West Ham pulled out of the deal in June and Grays moved to Aveley's Mill Field ground.
 When Aveley moved to Parkside in 2017, Grays became tenants at the new ground.
+In February 2023 Grays announced the club would be groundsharing at Tilbury for the 2023–24 season.

+In 2024 the club obtained ownership of Ship Lane, the former home of Thurrock, stating they hoped to be playing at the new ground in the 2025–26 season.
+However, they have since revised their target to the 2026-27 season, and talks are currently on-going to extend their groundshare agreement with Tilbury FC.